Conditions for use of the service

 General information about the service

 All weather data on the api are continually updated.
 New data will be made available in the service continuously.
+In order to receive important notifications about changes to the service we strongly suggest you either subscribe to either our api-users mailing list or RSS feed.

 On products marked with "lts" (longtime support, currently on locationforecastlts) we guarantee a phase-out period of three months.